infosecak/defenselessV1/README.md

 # Setup
 Setting up this app is easy.
 1. Download and then create a new database in phpmyadmin.
 2. Name the database as *testapp*.
-Import the file *testapp* in that database.
 Then, import the file testapp(2).sql in the testapp database.
 3. Refresh it and you are good to go.

 !!!USE XAMPP FOR BEST RESULTS!!!